 - Look on the brand’s website - they will usually provide information about how they make their clothing on their about page or blog.
 If they have a certification this is normally displayed as well.

-- Head onto our Handmade values products page on Ethi to browse through clothing that have been made with transparency.
+- Head onto our Handmade values products page on Ethi to browse through clothing that has been made with transparency.

 A Final Note: